 After completing filming on 12 + 1 (released in 1970) in Italy in 1969, Tate returned to Los Angeles, where she and her husband were renting a house on Cielo Drive in Benedict Canyon.
 Polanski remained at the couple's home in England, working on his latest film.
 On August 9, 1969, the 26-year-old Tate (then eight and a half months pregnant) was brutally murdered in her home, along with three houseguests, Wojciech Frykowski, Abigail Folger, Jay Sebring and a friend of the house's caretaker, Steven Parent, by a group of people who were later revealed to be part of the "Manson family," a murderous cult driven by the apocalyptic fantasies of its deranged leader, Charles Manson.

 Manson and four of his followers were convicted of those murders (along with two others) and sentenced to death in 1971; after California's temporary abolition of the death penalty in 1972, their sentences were commuted to life imprisonment.
-One, Susan Atkins, died in prison in 2009; the rest are still serving life sentences and have repeatedly been denied parole.
+One, Susan Atkins, died in prison in 2009, and Manson himself also passed away in late 2017; the rest are still serving life sentences and have repeatedly been denied parole.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!